Riuchek/Codex/README.md

 ![Statistics tab](docs/screenshot-stats.png)

-- **Damage Dealt**: counted from attack chat rolls.
+- **Damage Dealt**: counted from attack chat rolls (second roll total when the message matches the configured attack flavor).
 - **Damage Taken**: counted when the actor's HP is reduced.
-- **Critical Hits**: counted from maximum die results.
+- **Critical Hits**: natural 20 on attack rolls (d20); maximum result on the primary die for other rolls.
-- **Critical Fails**: counted from natural 1 results.
+- **Critical Fails**: natural 1 on attack rolls (d20); natural 1 on the primary die for other rolls.
 - **Kill Count**: tracked manually, because not every kill happens inside Foundry.

 Statistics can also be adjusted manually from the Codex window.
+Resetting statistics removes automatic epithets but keeps manual ones.

 ### Expedition Journal